Join us for LiveStream Worship Every Sunday @ 11AM

 SCHEDULE

 The program year roughly follows the Academic Year and runs from the 2nd Sunday of September to the 1st Sunday of June.
-This entails approximately 42 services/performances for Fellows and a minimum of 20 services for Scholars Approval of the Sundays/services to be missed must be granted by director of the CFS program, Ms. Gina Picerno.
+This entails approximately 42 services/performances and 27 rehearsals for Fellows.
+Scholars are required to attend 25 services/performances and 27 rehearsals for a whole program year.
+However Scholars can apply for either the Fall semester (September – December) or the Spring semester (January – June).
+Approval of the Sundays/services to be missed must be granted by director of the CFS program, Ms. Gina Picerno.

 STIPENDS